Sgtalex/OpenDisco/README.md

 #What is OpenDisco

-## OpenDisco è un Discord Multitool per tutti i tipi di utilizzi.
+## OpenDisco is a Discord Multitool for all kinds of uses.     ⚠️ALPHA VERSION⚠️

-###                                                          ⚠️ALPHA VERSION⚠️

 #### OpenDisco by
 MrCane ❌